maple-labs/maple-docs/technical-resources/operations/open-term-loan-deployment.md

 This phase will be set up by the smart contracts team with JSONs and Gnosis Safe.
 This set of transactions will be simulated on Tenderly and validated.
 This will include three main actions:
 1. Upgrade Globals
-2. Deprecate old allowlist
-3. Allowlist all relevant contracts in Globals
+2. Allowlist all relevant contracts in Globals
-4. Configure factories with newest contract versions
+3. Configure factories with newest contract versions
-5. Upgrade all PoolManager and LoanManager contracts
+4. Upgrade all PoolManager and LoanManager contracts
-6. Set canDeploy for all existing borrowers
+5. Set canDeploy for all existing borrowers

 Details are outlined below.